DWork Vector Basics

 In an S-function that uses DWork vectors, the engine, not the S-function, manages the memory for the DWork vector.
 At the start of a simulation, the engine allocates the memory required for each instance of the S-function based on the size and the data type of the DWork vector contents.
 At the end of the simulation, the engine automatically deallocates the memory.

-you can use storage classes to customize the memory allocation during
+Coder software, you can use storage classes to customize the memory

 The engine also performs special tasks based on the type of DWork vector used in the S-function.
 For example, it includes DWork vectors that store discrete state information in the model-wide state vector and makes them available during state logging.